-John Yates from Plaistow will walk approximately 300 miles from Chester to his home whilst pulling a custom-made cart in aid of Brooke.
-The challenge starts on 28 September.
+John Yates from Plaistow is walking approximately 300 miles from Chester to his home whilst pulling a custom-made cart in aid of Brooke.
+The challenge started on 28 September.

 Leading animal welfare charities including Brooke have been providing hands on training for government officials from across the Americas on horse, donkey and mule welfare as part of an international seminar on working and farm animals.

 A survey has found that almost a quarter of pet owners in the UK have gone overdue on their animals' regular vaccinations.